On Hardy spaces of local and nonlocal operators: Introduction

+It may happen that $G_D\equiv \infty$ on $D$.
+This is the case, e.g., if $d=1\le \alpha$ and $D=(-\infty, \infty)$.
+Such sets $D$ are not excluded from our considerations.
+We also remark that purely analytic definition of $G_D$ may be found in \cite{MR0350027}. }

 The reader may notice that (\ref{eq:2}) is far from being explicit because it involves the distribution of $X_{\tau_U}$ for all $U\subset D$.
-The following result and the exact formula for $\|u\|_p$ given in (\ref{eq:HpD}) below may simplify the perspective.
-Let $G_D(x,y)$ be the Green function of $\Delta^{\alpha/2}$ for the Dirichlet problem on $D$ (\cite{MR2365478}).
+The following result and the exact formula for $\|u\|_p$ given in (\ref{eq:HpD}) below simplify this perspective. \begin{thm} If $1<p<\infty$, then $\|u\|^p_p$ is {\rm comparable} on ${\mathcal H}^p$ with